norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 * Unit non-response: Records have some background data on all units, but some units don’t respond to any question.
 * Monotonone missing data: Variables can be ordered such that one block of variables more observed than the next.

+> This is a very brief, and very rough overview of identification and treatment of missing data.
+For more details (enough for an entire class) see Flexible Imputation of Missing Data, 2nd Ed, by Stef van Buuren: https://stefvanbuuren.name/fimd/

 ## Identifying missing data